 EXAMPLE—One-Third Reduction No Longer Applies: Ms. Johnson notifies Social Security that she started paying her son for her share of the household expense for food and shelter as of February 1, 2023.
 There are five persons in this household: Ms. Johnson, her son, his wife, and two children.
 The household expenses for food, rent, and utilities are $1,500 per month.
 Ms. Johnson pays her son $300 per month, which is her pro rata share.
 Based on Ms. Johnson paying her pro rata share and not having any other countable income, we would stop reducing her SSI payments by one-third and begin paying her the full SSI amount of $914 per month.

 The one-third reduction also does not apply if you live in your own home or apartment and you pay for your own food and shelter expenses.

-EXAMPLE—One-Third Reduction Does Not Apply: Ms. Johnson contacts Social Security to report that she had moved into her own apartment on March 10, 2022.
+EXAMPLE—One-Third Reduction Does Not Apply: Ms. Johnson contacts Social Security to report that she had moved into her own apartment on March 10, 2023.
 Based on Ms. Johnson living in her own household and paying for her own food and shelter costs, the one-third reduction does not apply to her.
-If she does not have any other countable income, Ms. Johnson is due the full monthly SSI benefit amount of $841.
+If she does not have any other countable income, Ms. Johnson is due the full monthly SSI payment amount of $914.

 HOW CAN I MAKE SURE THAT MY SSI PAYMENTS ARE CORRECT?